McCartneyAC/tracking_meta/README.md

 * binary versus continuous outcomes
 * multiple effects from multiple studies?
 * what is N (or K for that matter) when excluding unusable studies?
+* are we studying the same outcomes in every study? or even equivalent ones?